Too many islands, too little time! Thailand alone has more than its

 spending a night or two in order to adequately absorb the unspoilt

-- Ko Tao Once
+natural beauty - Ko Tao

 jokingly referred to as a drinking island with a diving problem, Ko Tao